Moral responsibility: Arguments that artificial systems cannot be morally responsible

 Batya Friedman and Peter Kahn Jr. posited that intentionality is a necessary condition for moral responsibility, and that computer systems as conceivable in 1992 in material and structure could not have intentionality.

-Arthur Kuflik asserted that humans must bear the ultimate moral responsibility for a computer's decisions, as it is humans who design the computers and write their programs.
+Arthur Kuflik asserted in 1999 that humans must bear the ultimate moral responsibility for a computer's decisions, as it is humans who design the computers and write their programs.
 He further proposed that humans can never relinquish oversight of computers.

-Frances Grodzinsky et al. considered artificial systems that could be modelled as finite state machines.
-They posited that if the machine had a fixed state transition table, then it could not be morally responsible.
+Frances Grodzinsky et al. considered artificial systems that could be modelled as finite-state machines.
+They posited in 2008 that if the machine had a fixed state transition table, then it could not be morally responsible.
 If the machine could modify its table, then the machine's designer still retained some moral responsibility.

 Patrick Hew argued that for an artificial system to be morally responsible, its rules for behaviour and the mechanisms for supplying those rules must not be supplied entirely by external humans.
 He further argued that such systems are a substantial departure from technologies and theory as extant in 2014.
 An artificial system based on those technologies will carry zero responsibility for its behaviour.
 Moral responsibility is apportioned to the humans that created and programmed the system.

-(A more extensive review of arguments may be found in.)

 Arguments that artificial systems can be morally responsible

 Colin Allen et al. proposed that an artificial system may be morally responsible if its behaviours are functionally indistinguishable from a moral person, coining the idea of a 'Moral Turing Test'.
 They subsequently disavowed the Moral Turing Test in recognition of controversies surrounding the Turing Test.

 Andreas Matthias described a 'responsibility gap' where to hold humans responsible for a machine would be an injustice, but to hold the machine responsible would challenge 'traditional' ways of ascription.
-He proposed three cases where the machine's behaviour ought to be attributed to the machine and not its designers or operators.
+He proposed in 2004 three cases where the machine's behaviour ought to be attributed to the machine and not its designers or operators.
 First, he argued that modern machines are inherently unpredictable (to some degree), but perform tasks that need to be performed yet cannot be handled by simpler means.
 Second, that there are increasing 'layers of obscurity' between manufacturers and system, as hand coded programs are replaced with more sophisticated means.
 Third, in systems that have rules of operation that can be changed during the operation of the machine.

-(A more extensive review of arguments may be found in.)
+A more extensive review of the arguments may be found in Patrick Hew's 2014 article on artificial moral agents.